ryanrmg/aslettuce/README.md

-112 Hackathon 2018
+ASL Lettuce
-An American Sign Language which uses hand tracking data from a Leap Motion and machine learning to interpret signs.
+Game to learn American Sign Language using Leap Motion Forked from ASL Speak by Nelson Liu and Nick Bowman